Monday 23 January 2023

 While, upon first glance, the ISDA Master Agreement can appear daunting with its long text (28 pages in the 2002 version) and multiple defined terms and cross references, it is an important document which sets out the general contractual relationship between the parties and time should be taken to ensure that the points most important to you have been addressed.

-DDL offers consultancy and negotiation services in OTC derivatives and securities legal documentation which can help you put in place the necessary Agreements.
-We also offer training on the documents themselves to help you familiarise yourselves with the provisions and commonly negotiated terms.
+DDL offers online training on OTC derivatives and securities legal documentation which can help you familiarise yourself with the provisions and commonly negotiated terms.

 ISDA® is a registered trademark.
-Please be advised that ISDA® documentation services provided by Derivatives Documentation Limited are not sponsored by or affiliated with ISDA.
+Please be advised that ISDA® documentation training provided by Derivatives Documentation Limited are not sponsored by or affiliated with the International Swaps and Derivatives Association, Inc. ("ISDA®").